ktopham/comics-as-data/README.md

 # What files are what

 # How can I contribute?
-We encourage you to download the dataset, use it and share the results.
-We interested in the ways scholars might be able to utilize the dataset to imagine comics.
+We encourage you to download the dataset, work with it, and share the results.
 # Team

 Scout Calvert